-- 1. Select (), The system automatically switches to fresh air mode and turns on the A/C. The A/C indicator will not come on if it was previously off. - 2.
-Select 📭 - 3.
+- 1. Select (III).
+The system automatically switches to fresh air mode and turns on the A/C. The A/C indicator does not come on if it was previously off. - 2.
+Select - 3.
 Set the fan and temperature controls to maximum level.

-To clear the windows faster, you can close the dashboard corner vents by rotating the wheel below it.
-This will send more warm air to the windshield defroster vents.
-Once the windshield is clear, select the fresh air mode to avoid fogging the windows.
+To clear the windows faster, you can close the dashboard corner vents by rotating the wheel below each vent.
+This sends more warm air to the windshield defroster vents.
+Once the windshield is clear, select fresh air mode to avoid fogging the windows.